 Budapest is a wonderful city with many bookstores and cafes.
-I was quite surprised actually because I didn’t expect them to be SO GOOD!
-Here are my two cents on exploring the bookstores of Budapest:
+I was quite surprised actually because I didn’t expect so many and that too SO GOOD!
+Now follows my two cents on exploring the many bookstores of the city of Budapest:

 The Bookstores of Budapest